IanRockwell/Perry2n/README.md

 # Perry2n
-A list of random twitch predictions to Perry2N
+A list of random twitch predictions for Perry2N's streamer.bot commands.